Did you know?

 Can I transfer credits from another institution?

-Unfortunately, the Bloomberg School does not accept transfer credits for other academic institutions.
+Unfortunately, the Bloomberg School does not accept credits for other academic institutions.

 If admitted, can I defer my start date?